Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 ### Approving a change

-Any Project Sample core Collaborator (any GitHub user with commit rights in the `call-for-code/legit-info.git` repository) is authorized to approve any other contributor's work.
+Any Legit Info core Collaborator (any GitHub user with commit rights in the `Call-for-Code-for-Racial-Justice/Legit-Info` repository) is authorized to approve any other contributor's work.
 Collaborators are not permitted to approve their own Pull Requests.

 Collaborators indicate that they have reviewed and approve of the changes in a Pull Request either by using GitHub's Approval Workflow, which is preferred,